ImCatherineNoel/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Both will look at the items of an array. .map will create a new array but for each needs to have one created for it and items pushed into it.

 2. Explain the difference between a callback and a higher order function.
+Callback functions are passed into another function Higher order functions  have callbacks passed into them / call callback functions

 3. What is closure?
+Closure is like a box with a one way door.
+You can reach outside of the door to get items outside of the box (items in the global scope) and touch/use them.
+Nothing from outside the box can reach/see/use items from the box.

 4. Describe the four rules of the 'this' keyword.
+     1. If .--  this  -- is in global scope it belongs to the window it is being run in.
+     2. If a function is called after a   .   the stuff before the dot is = --  this  -- and is pointing to part of the program
+     3. With constructors --  this  -- is pointing to the object being created and returned by the constructor.
+     4. If you use call or apply methods --  this  -- points to what these will apply or call allowing you to change the context of functions.

 5. Why do we need super() in an extended class?
+     Super() allows you to access the parent properties and methods

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.